kumulustech/kolla-packet/README.md

     ansible-playbook -i inventory initialize.yml

+When this is complete, you should have a running OpenStack service.
+The control node will have a /root/open.rc resource file, and the default admin password for the "admin" user will be This!5@Password unless you set it to be different in the initialize.yml script.

 ## Network config
 Because this was intended for setting up little test environments, the network config is fairly simplistic, including the scripted creation of a basic tenant/router/floating IP network.
-The "public" services are associated with a linux bridge "external" bridge (br-ex), and an additional interface can readily be added if one is available for proper resource sharing.
+The "public" services are associated with a linux bridge "external" bridge (ext), and an additional interface can readily be added if one is available for proper resource sharing.
 In which case it would be sensible to look at the IP range set on the bridge (which allows controller access to the "external" network), along with the setup_network.sh script that configures the network and floating pool.